Why Do Some Startups Win in 2022?

-When I pressed my staff to explain why marketing did trade shows or wrote press releases or penned data sheets, the best response I could get was, “Why that’s our job.”
-In their heads, their titles were a link back to a Human Resources job spec that came from a 10,000-person company (i.e., listing duties and responsibilities, skills and competencies, reporting relationships)
+When I pressed my staff to explain why marketing did trade shows, wrote press releases, or penned data sheets, the best response I could get was, “Why, that’s our job.”
+In their heads, their titles were a link back to a human resources job spec that came from a 10,000-person company (i.e., listing duties and responsibilities, skills and competencies, and reporting relationships).

 It dawned on me that we had a department full of people with titles describing process-centric execution while we were in an environment that required relentless agility and speed with urgency.

 While their titles might be what their business cards said, titles were not their job — and being a slave to process lost the sight of the forest for the trees.
 This was the last thing we needed in a company where every day could be our last.

 Titles in a startup are not the same as what your job is.
 This is a big idea.

 Department mission statements: What am I supposed to do today?

 It wasn’t that I had somehow inherited dumb employees.
 What I was hearing was a failure of management.

 No one had onboarded these people.
 No one had differentiated between a startup job description and a large company job.
 They were all doing what they thought they were supposed to.

 But most importantly, no one had sat the marketing department down and defined our department’s mission (with a capital “M”).